itaipink/two-alleles-waves-regime-/README.md

 (7) The number of demes fully occupied by allele 2, (8) The total number of allele 2.
 The second row for each trial gives 1 or 0 depending whether allele 2 is fixed or extinct.
 ### Comments:
 Needs gsl to run (uses the random functions).
-Loads a precalculated density profile of the focal allele from the output of eq.c
+Loads a precalculated density profile of the focal allele from the output of eq.c.
+It is a single sample from the discrete distribution generated from eq.c

+## eq.c:
+### Input:
+trails: the number of trials the simulation will run, foc_loc: initial location of the focal allele, wrap: whether periodic bc or not, mig: rate of migration, N: number of inds in a deme, s2: the fitness of the focal allele, r: recombination rate, output: Name of the output file.
+### Output:
+For each succesful trail the output file has a row.
+The first term in the row is first index with non zero focal allele occupancy.
+The next terms are the focal allele occupancies on each site in serial order.

+### Comments:
+The ouput file is then loaded to a 2d vector in waves.cpp.
+Then a density profile is sampled for waves.cpp to run.
+Notice the number of rows in the output is much smaller than the number of trails as the probability to not go extinct is ~2*s2